jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 > *“Our mission is to preserve, protect and promote the freedom to use, study, copy, modify, and redistribute computer software, and to defend the rights of Free Software users.”*

-With this, they wrote the GPL - GNU Public Lisence, which is a legally enforceable copyleft license.
+With this, they wrote the GPL - GNU Public License, which is a legally enforceable copyleft license.
 Copyleft is a play on the word copyright, which a copyright restricts the rights of a user.
 Copyleft, on the other hand enshrines and enforces certain rights to the user of the software.
 The **4 software freedoms** that the GPL licensed software enshrines are:

 1) the freedom to use the software for any purpose
 1) the freedom to change the software to suit your needs